rhyslwells/Data-Archive/content/uncleaned/business intelligence.md

 ---
-title: "What is Business Intelligence?"
+title: What is Business Intelligence
 tags:
-- data engineering
+  - engineering
 ---
 Business intelligence (BI) leverages software and services to [transform data](term/data%20transformation.md) into actionable insights that inform an organization’s business decisions.
 The new term is [Data Engineering](Data%20Engineering.md).
 The language of a BI engineer is [SQL](term/sql.md).